a1fred/route666/README.md

 # About
-Dns server with round-robin support.
+Dns server with round-robin and health-check support.
-Running periodic async services health-checks to answer only alive service addresses.
+Running periodic async service health-checks to answer only alive service addresses.

 Build on the python's `threading` module.